Russia restricted to 10 athletes in track at Tokyo Olympics - WHIZ News

 MONACO (AP) — Russia’s track team was limited to 10 athletes for the Tokyo Olympics and the country’s federation was fined $10 million by the sport’s governing body on Thursday.

-World Athletics passed the latest package of sanctions after the Russian track federation’s new president accepted charges that fake documents were used under the previous management to give a top athlete an alibi for missing a doping test.
+World Athletics passed the latest package of sanctions after the Russian track federation’s new president accepted charges that fake documents were used under the previous management to give an athlete an alibi for missing a doping test.

+Russia has been suspended by World Athletics since 2015 for widespread doping, and was threatened with possible expulsion because of the documents case.

 “Clearly the previous measures were not enough to change the culture in Russian athletics.
 We hope this further measure will be sufficient to provoke real change,” World Athletics president Sebastian Coe said.

 World Athletics will restart a system to vet Russian competitors and allow them to compete as neutral athletes.
-They will be limited to 10 athletes at major events, but that limit can be raised later if World Athletics feels Russia is making progress on reforms.
+They will be limited to 10 athletes at major events like the Olympics, which open July 24, and the European Championships in August.
+That limit can be raised at the end of 2020 if World Athletics feels Russia is making progress on reforms.

+“This has been discussed in light of what is needed in order to change the culture.
+You will recall that the previous system of authorized neutral athletes had not brought the changes that we wanted to come along,” said the head of World Athletics’ Russia taskforce, Rune Andersen.
+“We were trying to find a figure which might trigger change.”

+For those 10 Olympic spots, priority will be given to eight athletes who are part of an international drug-testing pool run by the Athletics Integrity Unit.
+They include world champion high jumper Mariya Lasitskene and world champion pole vaulter Anzhelika Sidorova.

 Russia was allowed to field only one athlete in track and field at the 2016 Olympics, the U.S.-based long jumper Darya Klishina.
 Russia sent 29 officially neutral athletes to last year’s world championships, winning six medals.